1983 Dime Value Checker: Errors List, “D” , “S” & “P” Mint Mark Worth

 1983 Dime Categories:

-• 1983-P Dime: Philadelphia mint strike, common circulation coin with modest value.
+- 1983-P Dime: Philadelphia mint strike, common circulation coin with modest value but rare Full Bands examples.

-• 1983-D Dime: Denver mint production, similar value to Philadelphia counterparts.
+- 1983-D Dime: Denver mint production with slightly better average strike quality; similar pricing to Philadelphia counterparts.

-• 1983-S DCAM Dime: San Francisco proof with Deep Cameo contrast finish.
+- 1983-S DCAM Dime: San Francisco proof with Deep Cameo contrast finish, made exclusively for collector sets.

 1983-P Dime Value